Linux Kernel Tuning

 net.ipv4.ip_local_port_range = 10240 65000

-to take effect immediately.
+Run sysctl -p to make the changes take effect immediately.

 Note:

-First method: Run ulimit -HSn 102400
+First Method: Run ulimit -HSn 102400 directly in the terminal and then restart Workerman.

-directly in the terminal and then restart Workerman.
-This change is only effective in the current terminal, and the open files will revert to the default value after exiting.
+This method only takes effect in the current terminal, and once you log out, the open files will revert to the default value.

 * soft nofile 1024000